Navigation auf uzh.ch

 • Informationen zur Masterarbeit

-With the group "Personality, mental health and culture" you can choose either a single topic or a topic area from which a specific topic will be developed.
+With the group "Personality, mental health and culture" you can choose a topic and further develop the study together with the team.

 If you are interested, please contact the indicated (co-)supervisor.